Skip to main content

 • A reason is required, and the action is logged and announced to the team — reopening a case is a deliberate, visible step, not a quiet toggle.

-Reopening doesn't restore the worker assignments
+Reopening doesn't restore the staff member assignments

 FAQ